Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 After you have disabled the execution of workers, it may be necessary to stop the current execution of the queue for workers that are currently running.
 In this case, you can shut down a single worker or shut down all workers at once.

-If you have enabled the execution of workers again, it will be started after about 1 minute.
+[Info] If you later re-enable the execution of workers, it will be started after about 1 minute.
 Any workers that were previously stopped will also be restarted so that no data is lost.